Rodeffs/PNGconverter/README.md

 By utilising this program, you can convert any file to PNG, send it and anybody can convert it back without data loss.
 Since PNG format utilises compression, the resulting PNG might even be smaller in size than input

-Also it's just a cool data visualizing tool
+Also it's just a cool data visualization tool

 ### Limitations